-Further to the $25 million allocation previously announced, the 2013/14 State Budget has confirmed that an additional $28 million will be provided to continue upgrading works on the Highway.
-The following delivery timeframe is planned:
+Further to the $25 million allocation initially announced, the 2013/14 State Budget confirmed that an additional $28 million would be provided to continue upgrading works on the Highway with the following delivery timeframe:

-Working with the local offices of the Department of Parks and Wildlife, Main Roads has undertaken a number of environmental surveys and heritage consultations to determine impacts and how they can be managed throughout the project.
-This information has been used to prepare an Environmental Impact Assessment and subsequently, the project was referred to both the Environmental Protection Authority (State Government) and the Commonwealth Department of the Environment (formally Sustainability, Environment, Water, Population and Communities)
+Working with the local offices of the Department of Parks and Wildlife, we have undertaken a number of environmental surveys and heritage consultations to determine impacts and how they can be managed throughout the project.
+This information was used to prepare an Environmental Impact Assessment and subsequently, the project was referred to both the Environmental Protection Authority (State Government) and the Commonwealth Department of the Environment (formally Sustainability, Environment, Water, Population and Communities)

 We welcome queries or feedback from the community.
 Please contact Carolyn Walker on: